Tax Treaties

 Which Regime Applies

-All unfurnished rental income in France — whether the property is in the UK or in France — is declared as Revenus Fonciers (property income).
+All unfurnished rental income in France is declared as property income (Revenus Fonciers).
 There are two regimes:

 Micro-Foncier — a simplified regime applying a flat 30% allowance to your gross receipts.
 The remaining 70% is taxable.